BlaBlaHuman/kotlin-comprehensions/iterables-in-varargs-proposal.md

   ```

 ## Current Workarounds
-* It is possible to use an `Iterable` collection with varargs functions, but it requires calling an explicit cast to the corresponding `Array` type and creates a copy, which is an additional problem (see [KT-17043 Do not create new arrays for pass-through vararg parameters](https://youtrack.jetbrains.com/issue/KT-17043)):
+* It is possible to use an `Iterable` collection with varargs functions, but it requires calling an explicit cast to the corresponding `Array` type and creating an additional copy:
   ```Kotlin
   fun printAllInt(vararg ts: Int) {
       ts.forEach { println(it) }